Gonkalos/CSC/README.md

 ## Description

-[Classes](Classes) and projects associated with the curricular unit 'Classificadores e Sistemas Conexionistas' from the computer engineering course.
+[Classes](Classes) and projects ([Time Series](Time Series) and ) associated with the curricular unit 'Classificadores e Sistemas Conexionistas' from the computer engineering course.